rjclancy/spring-professional-5-study-quide/index.md

 ### When do you want @DataJpaTest for?
 What does it auto-configure?
 With the @DataJpaTest annotation, Spring Boot provides a convenient way to set up an environment with an embedded database to test our database queries against.To test Spring Data JPA repositories, or any other JPA-related components for that matter, Spring Boot provides the @DataJpaTest annotation.
+@DataJpaTest is used to test JPA repositories.
+It is used in combination with @RunWith(SpringRunner.class).
+The annotation disables full auto-configuration and applies only configuration relevant to JPA tests.
+By default, tests annotated with @DataJpaTest use an embedded in-memory database.

 # Resources for the above content
 ### http://springcertified.com/2018/12/01/how-are-you-going-to-create-an-applicationcontext-in-an-integration-test-test/